joonbugs/joonbugs.github.io/_pages/about.md

   - /about.html
 ---

-Hi there! ✌️ I'm an incoming Ph.D. student from the [Human-Computer Interaction Institute](https://www.hcii.cmu.edu) at Carnegie Mellon University (CMU HCII).
+Hi there! ✌️ I'm an incoming Ph.D. student at the [Human-Computer Interaction Institute](https://www.hcii.cmu.edu), which is a part of Carnegie Mellon University's School of Computer Science.

 I focus on research at the intersection of accessibility ([A11y](https://www.a11yproject.com)), disability studies, computer vision applications, and [IxD](https://en.wikipedia.org/wiki/Interaction_design) for computer and robotic systems.
 I'm currently a member of [AXLE Lab](https://axle-lab.com).